mdlister/Another-Techie-Blog/_posts/2025-09-17-Terraform-Mini-Series-Part-1.md

       dev.tfvars
 ```

-once this is done, commit the code back to the repository either via commandline or using the Visual Studio Code GUI
+once this is done, commit the code back to the repository either via command line or using the Visual Studio Code GUI

 ```
 git add .